Asymmetry of Frequency Distribution in Power Systems: Sources, Estimation, Impact and Control: Case Study

-This scenario considers the effect of wind farms providing APC functionality through the $\pm$15 mHz deadband.
-Noise is same as in Scenario 4.
+\underline{\textit{Scenario 9}}: This scenario considers the effect of wind farms providing APC functionality through the $\pm$15 mHz deadband.
+This means they are continuously providing dynamic primary frequency regulation since frequency moves outside the $\pm$15 mHz deadband on a regular basis during a day.
+Noise is same as in Scenario 8.
 Figure~\ref{fig:conv1}(c) and Table \ref{tab:results} show relevant results.
-Surprisingly, the APC leads to increase $\sigma_{f}$ and the asymmetry of the PD (from $\Delta \sigma_{f} = 0.0008$ Hz to $\Delta \sigma_{f} = 0.0079$ Hz).
+Surprisingly, the APC leads to increase $\sigma_{f}$ and the asymmetry of the FPD (from $\Delta \sigma_{f} = 0.0008$ Hz to $\Delta \sigma_{f} = 0.0079$ Hz).
 These results are a consequence of the nonlinearity of the wind turbine, i.e., the cubic relationship between wind speed and turbine torque.